 Just make sure you have a real Twitter profile that clearly states who you are.

-Most big companies have either a contact form on their website for any inquiry, or a general email address in their contact information (e.g. email@example.com).
-Those addresses are mostly handled by support teams or by VAs.
+Most big companies have either a contact form on their website or list a generic email address for inquiries (e.g., [email protected]).
+Those inboxes are mostly handled by support teams or by VAs.

 Just shoot a simple message and ask them to connect you with the person you want to reach.

-And if you’re using a VA to collect email addresses for you, make sure that his or her signature mentions you as their boss 🙂
+If you’re using a VA to collect email addresses for you, make sure that their signature mentions you as their boss. 🙂

-Use them wisely, I’m begging you!
-Don’t make people you want to reach hate me for writing this article 🙂
+I’m begging you once again!
+Use these methods responsibly.
+Don’t make people that you’re reaching out to hate me for writing this article. 🙂

-And, of course, if you know any other ways to find someone’s email address, then I’d love you to share them with me in the comments!
+And if you know any other good ways to find someone’s email address,ping me on Twitter or drop me an email.
+I’d love to learn them!